-It is commonly represented by diagram 1, indicating that sustainability is reached when there is a balance between environmental, economic and social needs and pressures.
+It is commonly represented by the diagram below, indicating that sustainability is reached when there is a balance between environmental, economic and social needs and pressures.

-Adapted from the Brundtland Commission Report, 1987 .
+Adapted from the Brundtland Commission Report, 1987.

-If we consider this in terms of 'sustainable development of a European eel sector', the following are activities or issues that we can consider in each of the categories (diagram 2):
+If we consider this in terms of 'sustainable development of a European eel sector', the following are activities or issues that we can consider in each of the categories: